Ziere/CiklumTest/README.md

 1. Using command line `npm start user=<user>` that will show the most used language of the <user> ignoring the repositories without any language and the number of ocurrencies.

 2. Using the command `npm start` will be showed and interactive prompt asking you to put a name for the query.

+Note: if you don´t know where to find a token https://github.com/settings/tokens